 Americans add over 7.5 billion pounds of disposable diapers into landfills each year.
 In Europe, where more recycling usually happens, almost 15 percent of all garbage discarded is diapers.
-The percentage of trash made of diapers grows every year, and there is no end in sight.
+The percentage of trash made of diapers grows each year and there is no end in sight.
 What is the answer?
 One solution might be to compost the parts of a diaper that will break down over time.
 Composting diapers isn’t a complete answer to the problem, but it can help lower the amount of trash in landfills.
 Keep reading for more diaper composting info.

 Can You Compost Diapers?

 The first question most people have is, “Can you compost diapers for use in the garden?”
-The answer would be yes and no.
+The answer would be yes, and no.

-Human waste (as with dogs and cats) is filled with bacteria and other pathogens that spread disease, and the average compost pile doesn’t get hot enough to kill these organisms.
-Compost made with diapers is safe to use for flowers, trees and bushes, if they’re kept away from other plants, but never in a food garden.
+Human waste (as with dogs and cats) is filled with bacteria and other pathogens that spread disease and the average compost pile doesn’t get hot enough to kill these organisms.
+Compost made with diapers is safe to use for flowers, trees, and bushes if they’re kept away from other plants, but never in a food garden.